-In this tutorial we will show you how to install Gnome on CentOS 8.
-For those of you who didn’t know, Installing GNOME desktop on Ubuntu is faily straightforward.
-Most Ubuntu servers are run on CLI (Command-Line Interface) mode.
-But in some cases, one may need to have a desktop to install some applications with GUI (Grapich User Interface) mode.
-In this case, we will use Gnome, the most popular user-friendly desktop for any UNIX based system.
+In this tutorial, we will show you how to install Gnome on CentOS 8.
+For those of you who didn’t know, Installing GNOME desktop on Ubuntu is fairly straightforward.
+Most CentOS servers are run on CLI (Command-Line Interface) mode.
+But in some cases, one may need to have a desktop to install some applications with GUI (Graphic User Interface) mode.
+In this case, we will use Gnome, the most popular user-friendly desktop for any UNIX-based system.

 Install Gnome on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.